ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/groups/fields.rst

      - TRUE
      - TRUE
    * - publishDate
-     - The date and time when the Report was created
+     - The date and time when the Report was published
      - Date
      - FALSE
      - TRUE